 - Aspiration pneumonia

-If selected, the treatment of cleft palate mainly depends on both the size and position of the deficiency.
+If selected, the treatment of cleft palate mainly depends on the size and position of the deficiency.
 Also, the extent to which the impacted puppy is presently affected.

 Cleft palate surgical procedures have historically endured a low success